Does Salt Dehydrate You?

 Salt, when taken in moderation, actually helps our body maintain its fluid balance and stay hydrated.
 Our body is constantly using and losing salt through natural processes like sweating.
 So when we feel thirsty, it is important to not only drink water, but replenish our body’s salt store.
 In this article, learn how our body naturally loses sodium and how to best replenish it.

-How Fast Do We Lose Sodium?
+How Do We Lose Sodium?

+When we exercise, we lose more sodium through sweat.
+For example, Depending on environmental factors and athletic conditioning, athletes and occupational athletes like firefighters can lose a liter of sweat in an hour or less[ii].
 During intense exercise or work lasting more than an hour, the body loses sodium so quickly that it becomes difficult to replace with foods and beverages, which is the way we normally take in electrolytes.

 When is Sodium Supplementation Necessary?

 When we lose sodium in our bodies, eating table salt, as well as fruits and vegetables will often be the perfect sodium boost for the average person.
 However, athletes and sick individuals are at a higher risk for losing sodium.